OSUsamuel/Operating_Systems_1_Smallsh/README.md

 <h1>This is my portfolio project for my Operating Systems 1 class.</h1>
-<p>Everything found below is directly taken from the canvas page of this assignment.  </p>
+<p>Everything found below is directly taken from the canvas page of this assignment.
+I would describe this class as the indepth analysis of the tools at your disposole.
+There are definitly times where I struggled with programming but for the majroity of this class therre was no difficulty with logic or concept souly just learning about your tools and how to use them.
+For the outcomes of this class I was taught the basics of operating systems and how to make access of your tools but the biggest thing I learned was a soft skill; I was taught the value of getting started early and time managment.
+This was a hard class and refered to as a weed-out class but I was able to get through because I was dilligent about my time management and completed all my projcts a week in before they were due.</p>

 <h2>Description of files:</h2>
 <ul>